elabdesunil/django-postgresql-gunicorn-nginx-dockerized/README.md

 Here, we used a Docker [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) build to reduce the final imag size.
 Essentially, `builder` is a temporary image that's used for building the Python wheels.
 The wheels are then copied over tot he final production image and the `builder` image is discarded.

+> Flake8 is a python code linter tool.
+It is wrapper around PyFlakes, pycodestyle, and Ned Batchelder's McCabe script.
+In simple words, flake8 helps developers write a good python code by preventing syntax errors, typos, bad formatting, etc. Because I didn't understand it initially, it gave me a lot of errors while building docker containers.
+I figured that it is really easy to debug those errors.
+All we need to do is read the warnings indicated which looks like `F402 xxx xx xxx xx`, before it throws `The command '/bin/sh -c flake8 --ignore=E501,F401' returned a non-zero code: 1` error.
+Just improve the codes accordingly.

 > You could take the multi-stage build [approach](https://stackoverflow.com/a/53101932/1799408) a step further and us a single Dockerfile instead of creating two Dockerfiles.
 Think of the pros and cons of using this over two different files.

 Did you notice that we created a non-root user?
 By default, Docker runs container processes as root inside of a container.
 This is a bad practice since attackers can gain root access to the Docker host if they manage to break out of the container.
 If you're root in the container, you'll be root on the host.